Local plan – call for sites

 Submit a new site or update a submitted site

-The council is inviting comments on the new South Gloucestershire Local Plan Consultation Document from 5 February – 30 April 2018.
+The council is invited comments on the new South Gloucestershire Local Plan Consultation Document between 5 February – 30 April 2018.
 Details of this consultation can be found at: www.southglos.gov.uk/newlocalplanfeb2018.

-Alongside this consultation a ‘call for sites’ is currently being undertaken.
-This is an opportunity to:
+Alongside this consultation a ‘call for sites’ was undertaken.
+This was an opportunity to:

 - Submit new sites for consideration; and